Miles Morgan: Springfield

-Morgan's sons were also famous Indian fighters in the territory and one of them, Peletiah, was killed by the Indians in battle in 1675.
-Miles appears in the records as a Selectman, Constable, Surveyor, Fence Viewer, and overseer of highways.
-He was also appointed to sit in the balcony of the church during services and maintain order among the young men in the congregation. ("...up in ye gallery, to give a check to disorders in youth and young men in tyme of God's worship").
-Given the piety of the early settlers this was a position of some honor and also attests to his force of personality.
-Not all their time was spent in church, however.
+Battle

+During the fighting that swept the colony during King Philip's War in 1675, Springfield was attacked by the indigenous people.
+On 5 October 1675, much of the colonizer town, along with stored supplies needed for the winter, were destroyed.
+During the attack, Morgan's fortified blockhouse became a place of refuge for the town's colonists.
+Under Morgan's command, they held off the attack.
+After the burning of the settlement, an Indian servant who worked for Morgan managed to escape and headed for Hadley, where he alerted the Massachusetts Bay Colony's standing army, on maneuvers there at the time.
+Commanded by Major Samuel Appleton, the Massachusetts Bay troops broke through to Springfield and drove off the attackers.

+Morgan's sons also fought in battles with Indians of the territory.
+His third son, Peletiah, was killed in a battle in 1676, at the age of 26.

+Personal life

+Prudence Gilbert, Morgan's wife, gave birth to eight children, seven of whom reached adulthood: four boys and three girls.
+Prudence died in 1660, and Miles married again in 1669, to Elizabeth Bliss of Hartford.
+It was through the son he had with his second wife, Nathaniel Morgan, that Miles' banking descendants arose.

 According to the records, in 1673 Hannah Merrick, unmarried daughter of Thomas Merrick, accused Miles's son Jonathan with the paternity of her child.
 Miles provided his son's bail and Jonathan fought the charge.
 The court found him guilty, however, and ordered him to pay two shillings, six pence towards the child's support for four years.
 Jonathan's second wife eventually got a full confession from Hannah (the records do not indicate how) and Hannah was condemned to pay a fine of seven Pounds or receive twenty lashes as punishment for her perjury.
 Jonathan, not letting matters lie, then filed a suit charging slander against Hannah's father, but lost.
 Eight years later Miles was again in trouble over a child.
 His daughter Lydia worked in the household of the family of Samuel Gaines, who became the father of her child.
 Miles filed charges and won his suit and Mr. Gaines was ordered to pay child support.

-Additional information: By 1658, Morgan is listed as a sergeant in the local militia.
-On 5 October 1675, Springfield was attacked by the native inhabitants, and Morgan's blockhouse became a fortress of the place, and, after the burning of the settlement, held out until messengers had been despatched to Hadley.
-Captain Samuel Appleton, with a force of men (the standing army of the Massachusetts Bay Colony), marched to Springfield and raised the siege.

-Miles Morgan died on 28 May 1699 in Springfield, Massachusetts, and is buried there.
+Miles Morgan died on 28 May 1699 in Springfield, Massachusetts, and was buried there.

 Memorial

 A bronze statue of Captain Miles Morgan in Court Square in Springfield shows him in huntsman's dress and cocked hat, with a rifle over his shoulder.
 This statue, completed in 1882, was the first important work of Jonathan Scott Hartley.

-Captain Morgan was a direct ancestor of financier John Pierpont Morgan.
+Captain Morgan was a seventh-generation ancestor of financier John Pierpont Morgan.